 ROI urgency: Chambers are not a magical solution because hard work is still required.

 This point isn’t really a con that chambers can do anything about — it’s more of a misconception.
 Paying your dues and sitting on your hands probably won’t net you any new clients!
 You can’t think of a chamber as a one-stop solution.
 You have to put in the work after you’ve put in the money, just as you would with any other effort.
 In other words, you may not see immediate results from simply joining a chamber, but that’s perfectly normal.
 The long-term benefits have vast potential to balance that out.
-However, many still see the sometimes-gradual benefits and ROI as a negative.

 Potential conflicts: Sometimes you’ll be face to face with competitors.